 Local Union 787

 Brampton Court House

 First Canadian Paralegal

-NOC Code: 4211 - **Wage data rounded down to the nearest dollar.
+NOC Code: 4211/42200 - **Wage data rounded down to the nearest dollar.
+Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated on Nov.
-1st, 2019.
+Last updated in Dec 2022.

 Students enrolled in this program will receive: